jaydeegbobeh/eng88/Networking/README.md

 Reverse address resolution protocol
 ARP and RARP translate between IP addresses and MAC layer addresses
 - They are broadcast protocols
 All hosts on a network are located by their IP address, but NICs (layer 2) do not have IP addresses, they have MAC addresses.
-ARP associated the IP address to a MAC address.
+ARP associates the IP address to a MAC address.

 **Default Gateway**